 Five things you should know about dementia

 Dementia doesn’t just affect older people.
-Over 40,000 people under 65 in the UK have dementia.
-This is called early-onset or young-onset dementia.
+Over 42,000 people under 65 in the UK have dementia.
+This is called young-onset dementia.

 If you’re worried about your memory, or about someone else, the first thing to do is make an appointment with the GP.

-2. Dementia is caused by diseases of the brain
+3. Dementia is caused by diseases of the brain

-Other types of dementia include:
+Types of diseases that cause dementia include:

 - dementia with Lewy bodies

-- frontotemporal dementia (including Pick’s disease)
+- frontotemporal dementia (including Pick’s disease).

 4. People can still live well with dementia

-Until that day comes, support and treatments are available that can help with symptoms and managing daily life.
-These can allow people with dementia to lead active, purposeful lives and carry on doing the things that matter to them most.
+Support and treatments are available to allow people with dementia to lead active lives and carry on doing the things that matter to them most.

 - cognitive stimulation, which might involve doing word puzzles or discussing current affairs